micmejia/bible-dump/AMPC/Leviticus/Lev 26.md

-I [the Lord] will set My face against you and [^a]you shall be defeated _and_ slain before your enemies; they who hate you shall rule over you; you shall flee when no one pursues you.
+I [the Lord] will set My face against you and you shall be defeated _and_ slain before your enemies; they who hate you shall rule over you; you shall flee when no one pursues you.